Connectedness principle for $3$-folds in characteristic $p>5$: Preliminaries

-\begin{proposition}[Special termination] Let $(X,B,\bM.)/Z$ be a $\qq$-factorial generalized dlt pair of dimension $3$ over a perfect field of characteristic $p>5$.
+\begin{proposition}[Special termination] Let $(X,B,\bM.)/Z$ be a $\qq$-factorial generalized dlt pair of dimension $3$ over $\Spec(R)$.
 Assume that $B$ is a $\qq$-divisor and $\bM.$ $\qq$-b-Cartier.
 Then, for any sequence of $(K_X+B+M)$-flips over $Z$, after finitely many flips the flipping locus does not intersect the strict transform of $\Supp(\rddown{B})$. \end{proposition}

 \begin{proof} We will follow the proof of \cite{birkar_p}*{Proposition 5.5}.
 By \cite{birkar_complements}*{2.13.(2)}, the generalized dlt property is preserved under the MMP.
-Since no log canonical center can be created by the MMP, up to changing indices, we may assume that no generalized log canonical center is contracted by the MMP.
+Since no generalized log canonical center can be created by the MMP, up to truncating the MMP, we may assume that no generalized log canonical center is contracted by the MMP.
 In particular, the MMP is an isomorphism near the generalized log canonical centers of dimension 0.